Last Updated on March 25, 2021 by Shaun Snapp

 Every customers contract is different and different clauses and wording can give rise to Indirect Acccess risk”

 And why is that?
-Why Isn’t JNC Consulting asking the question of why SAP does not offer a standard indirect access set of rules to customers?
+Why Isn’t JNC Consulting asking why SAP does not offer a standard indirect access set of rules to customers?
 Also, why is SAP taking a secretive approach to how it enforces indirect access?

 Indirect Access FAQ’s